DEI116/TSK-02-REPO/README.md

 ### Problem Statement 1 : A BINARY PALINDROME

-->You are given a number .
+You are given a number .
 In one operation, you can either increase the value of  by 1 or decrease the value of  by 1.

 Determine the minimum number of operations required (possibly zero) to convert number  to a number  such that binary representation of  is a palindrome.

 constraints :

 <math xmlns="http://www.w3.org/1998/Math/MathML">
   <mn>1</mn>
   <mo>&#x2264;<!-- ≤ --></mo>